uptrain-ai/uptrain/examples/fraud_detection/README.md

   </a>
 </h1>

-<h1 style="text-align: center;">Performance Monitoring: Cyber-Attack Detection</h1>
+<h1 style="text-align: center;">Performance Monitoring: Fraud Detection</h1>

-**Overview**: In this example, we see how to use UpTrain to monitor performance of a cyber-attack classification task.
+**Overview**: In this example, we see how to use UpTrain to monitor performance of a fraud detection task.
 For the same, we will be training a binary classifier on a popular network traffic dataset called the [NSL-KDD dataset](https://www.unb.ca/cic/datasets/nsl.html) for cyber-attack classification using the [XGBoost classifier](https://xgboost.readthedocs.io/en/stable/).

 **Dataset**: The NSL-KDD dataset includes a variety of network attack types, including denial-of-service (DoS) attacks, unauthorized access (U2R) attacks, and probe attacks.
 The dataset contains a total of around 25,000 instances and 41 different features that describe the behavior of network connections, such as the number of failed login attempts and the size of packets transmitted.

-**Why is monitoring needed**: Once our cyber-attack classification model has been trained, it may initially perform well in detecting malicious activity.
+**Why is monitoring needed**: Once our fraud detection model has been trained, it may initially perform well in detecting malicious activity.
 However, over time, attackers may adapt their tactics and evolve their methods, leading to a mismatch between the type of attacks seen during training and those seen in production.
 This can result in decreased accuracy in our model's predictions.

 **Solution**: We will be using UpTrain framework which provides an easy-to-configure way to log model predictions and attach ground-truth to monitor model's performance.
 We are using drift detection methon on top on model performance to raise alerts in case of any dip in model's accuracy, commonly called **Concept Drift.**